nithishsriramoju/Number-of-Layers-between-Emission-Temperature-and-Surface-Temperature/README.md

 ##### This project aimed at modeling vertical temperature profile using TOA temperature and surface temperature.

-##### Model takes Emission Temperature and Surface Temperature as inputs and gives output number of Layers in a planet and plot vertical temperature profile of a planet using only assumption that planet has Plane Parallel Atmosphere.
+##### Model takes emission temperature and surface temperature as inputs and gives output number of layers in a planet and plot vertical temperature profile of a planet using only assumption that planet has Plane Parallel Atmosphere.

 ##### In this assumption, we consider that there are parallel layers of atmosphere present between the top of the atmosphere and surface of the planet.